avivace/j2-resume/resume.md

 :   I worked and learnt a lot of backend and frontend frameworks, CMS, and various components.
 I extensively used Wordpress, Node (with Express and Fastify), Bootstrap 3 and 4, MaterializeCSS and more.

 Languages
 :   In university I had the chance to work on assignments and course projects using Prolog and LISP (Programming Paradigms), Ruby (Computational Biology), R (Statistics) and C (Embedded Systems).
-Personally I really love Javascript (and its Node ecosystem).
+Personally I really love Javascript, Node and its community plugin ecosystem.

 Hobbies
 :   Old school hardware/software, photography, typography and electronics.